 Do it, Do it Now...

 We're several months past the GameStop debacle, and this provides a nice opening for Robinhood to go public before another major event breaks that's not in their favor.

 As an investor, I love what Robinhood has been able to accomplish with the little that they offer.
 There is room to offer so much more like Pink sheet listings, bond trading, commodities trading, and/or IRA accounts to name a few.
 They could also expand their crypto offering, which I believe would bring even more people to the platform.

 There is so much room to grow for Robinhood, and because of that it will be hard to ignore the company's stock on the public markets if the price is right.

-The look of what a financial institution is rapidly changing.
+The look of financial institutions is rapidly changing.
 People are securing mortgages and car loans on apps.
-Robinhood is just an investment app now, but with a few lines a code it could become so much more (assuming they meet all regulatory requirements).
+Robinhood is just an investment app now, but with a few lines of code, it could become so much more (assuming they meet all regulatory requirements).
 Love them or hate them, Robinhood will be around for a long time, and I'm bullish about their IPO.